MasterChenb0x/blackjack-trainer/README.md

 ###### This is not designed for use at a Vegas table, but rather to prepare your mind before going to a table.

 ###11/04/2016
 Revisited code and tried to condense.
 Still working on it.
 Fixed most major breaks, but will need to clean that up a bit too with Exception handlers.
 Separated setup functions for better organization.
-Setup is now in bjsetup.py
+Setup is now in bjsetup.py Added ace card handling and printed a total sum.

+######To Do
+1. Add Hit/Stand/Split functionality

 ###10/07/2015